ARM-software/arm-trusted-firmware/docs/user-guide.md

     *   `build/<platform>/<build-type>/bl31.bin`

     ... where `<platform>` currently defaults to `fvp` and `<build-type>` is either `debug` or `release`.
+A Firmare Image Package(FIP) will be created as part of the build.
+It contains all boot loader images except for `bl1.bin`.

+     *   `build/<platform>/<build-type>/fip.bin`

+    For more information on the `fip.bin` image see the "Firmware Image Package" section below

-4. Copy the three boot loader binary files to the directory from which the FVP will be launched.
+4. Copy the `bl1.bin` and `fip.bin` binary files to the directory from which the FVP will be launched.
 Symbolic links of the same names may be created instead.

 5. (Optional) Build products for a specific build variant can be removed using: